-For this months project, I decided to make a baby quilt.
+For this month’s free tutorial, I am going to show you how to make a baby quilt from Dresden Quilt Blocks.
 I love Dresden Blocks but didn’t want to make an entire quilt of them.
 Instead, I scattered 3 sizes of them on the front of a quilt.

 What to make one?

 All fabric is from Go Fly a Kite line from Riley Blake Fabrics.
 The white fabric with gray dots used for the background is from the Willow line, also from Riley Blake Fabrics.
 Both fabrics are now out of print.
 I recommend picking a fabric line that has a “featured image” that you can fussy cut for the center of the dresden blocks.
 You can also use a simple swiss dot for the background fabric.